ur0/DotATranslator/README.md

 ## VAC

 C'mon.
 This isn't a cheat.
-I've had people testing this out on Ranked for a couple of days and nothing's gone wrong.
 I've mailed Valve anyways (just to be sure).
 There are legitimate utilities that do a lot more stuff than this, in even shadier ways (looking at you, Discord Overlay).
 You can be sure that this isn't gonna get you banned, promise!